 3 people dead after hours-long standoff at Arkansas home

 HELENA-WEST HELENA, Ark.
-(AP) — Officials say three people are dead after an hourslong standoff in the eastern Arkansas city of Helena-West Helena.
+(AP) — Authorities say a nearly seven-hour standoff at an eastern Arkansas home ended when state troopers shot and killed an armed man suspected of killing two women who were found dead in the front yard earlier that day.

-Police say the standoff began Tuesday afternoon after two people were found dead in the front yard of a home in Helena-West Helena, about 100 miles (160 kilometers) east of Little Rock.
-Memphis, Tennessee, TV station WMC reports that a man fired on responding officers, and a SWAT team later responded.
+The State Police identified the man killed Tuesday evening as 37-year-old Raymond Lewis Williams Jr. and the slain women as 36-year-old Christina Fulmer and 28-year-old Deanna Thomas Banks.

-Helena-West Helena Mayor Kevin Smith says the SWAT team entered the home and used flashbangs to draw out the suspect.
-The mayor said in a statement that the suspect died in a shootout with police.
+Police say the women were found dead Tuesday in the front yard of Williams' home in Helena-West Helena, about 100 miles (160 kilometers) east of Little Rock.
+The city's police chief, James Patrick Smith, told Memphis, Tennessee, television station WMC that investigators believe Williams shot them before barricading himself inside.

-Authorities have not yet released the name of the man killed in the shootout or the two people who were found dead earlier.
+State Police say troopers tried to communicate with Williams for hours before they used tear gas in the home.
+They say Williams emerged from the home with a rifle and a shootout ensued, resulting in Williams' death.